Bhai Dooj: Bhai Phonta

 Bhai Phonta at a Bengali household in West Bengal, India.

 Bhai Phonta in West Bengal is celebrated with much splendour.
 The ceremony is marked with many rituals along with a grand feast arranged for the brothers.
 It is necessary that, both brother and sister are more than 5 years of age.

 Bhai Bij

-The festival of Bhai Bij is popular in Haryana, Gujarat, Maharashtra and Goa and is celebrated with great fervour and gaiety.
-Brothers and sisters look forward to the occasion with immense enthusiasm.
-To add charm to the occasion, Bhai Bij gifts are given to brothers from sisters as a token of love and appreciation.
+The festival of Bhai Bij is celebrated in Haryana, Gujarat, Maharashtra and Goa.
+Bhai Bij gifts are given to brothers from sisters as a token of love and appreciation.

 Bhav Bij is a time for family reunions as all brothers and sisters in the family get together.
 Close relatives and friends are also invited to celebrate the Bhav Bij in many families.
 Special dishes for the festival include the Maharashtra sweet called basundi poori or kheerni poori.

 On this occasion, brothers and sisters exchange gifts.
 And both of them pray for their long and happy life.